2022MCMG/MCMG/README.md

 ### More Experimental Settings
 - Environment
   - Our proposed MCMG is implemented using pytorch 1.7.1, with Python 3.6.3 from Anaconda 4.3.30.
-All the experiments are carried out on a machine with Windows 10, Intel CORE i7-8565U CPU and 16G RAM.
+All the experiments are carried out on a machine with Windows 10, Intel CORE i7-8565U CPU, NIVIDA GeForce RTX 2080 and 16G RAM.
 The following packages are needed (along with their dependencies):
+    - cuda==11.0
     - hyperopt==0.2.4
     - numpy==1.19.5
     - pandas==1.1.5